Exeter Medieval Studies Blog

 The circumstances of mother and daughter changed dramatically soon after Margaret’s letter was sent.
 In December 1512, Katherine’s son, Margaret’s brother, Henry, received the king’s letters patent to take the title and inheritance of his grandfather as earl of Devon.
 Katherine’s custody of the Courtenay claim was at an end.
 In 1514 Margaret’s time at court brought her mother’s hope-for result and she was married to Henry Somerset, the eighteen-year old heir to the earldom of Worcester.
 The marriage lasted about twelve years.
 The date of Margaret’s death is not recorded but probably it was before her husband inherited his title in 1526.
 She did not survive to live in the style of a countess like her mother, Katherine.

-James Clark, with thanks to Katie Edwards, Collections Manager, Powderham Castle
+With thanks to Katie Edwards, Collections Manager, Powderham Castle

 Share